 Pick the best clipper blades for horse clipping

 What are the best clipper blades for horses?
 It depends on the type of clip – body clip, trace clip, or trimming.
 It also depends on how much hair you want to leave on your horse!
 Here are some general guidelines for understanding clippers and blades for horse clipping.
-Picking the right blade will give your horse the best clip, not too short, not too long.
+Picking the right blade will give your horse the best clip, not too short or long.

 You can slide the clipper blade apart (not all the way!) for cleaning.